General Terms and Conditions of Use for Individuals

-“ACPR” means the Autorité de Contrôle Prudentiel et de Résolution.
+“ACPR” means the French Prudential Regulation Authority (“Autorité de Contrôle Prudentiel et de Résolution”).

-"Lydia Account” means the electronic money account or payment account opened in Lydia's books in the name of the Customer.
+“Electronic Money Account” means the electronic money account governed by the Electronic Money Account Agreement opened in the books of Lydia Solutions in the name of the Customer.

 “EU” means the European Union.

 The French version of these General Terms and Conditions prevails over the English version.

 Lydia Solutions is a French company (“société par actions simplifiée”) with share capital of 1,786,707 euros, registered with the Paris Trade and Companies Register under the number 534479589, having its registered office at 14 rue Presbourg, 75001 Paris.